Indonesia Visa for Malaysian Citizens

 Apply for Indonesia eVOA

-Indonesia's Entry Requirements to Visit as Malaysian National
+Indonesia's Entry Requirements for Malaysian Nationals

 Malaysians need a passport valid for at least 6 months beyond the date of arrival.